-With practice, you’ll get better, and it won’t feel like you’re hit with a stress bomb every time you sit in front of the new PDM app.
+With practice you’ll get better, and it won’t feel like you’re hit with a stress bomb every time you sit in front of the new PDM app.

-How does a “First Login” system training look like?
+What does a “First Login” system training look like?
 Get inspired by our “Fusion Teams – first look” eLearning course.

-5. Product Training
+5. Product training

 Get your employees to understand your products better with eLearning.
-With product trainings, your employees can learn about the product and practice common procedures in a risk-free environment.
+With product training, your employees can learn about the product and practice common procedures in a risk-free environment.
 You can keep your sales force trained on new-product knowledge, related services and updates, create virtual product catalogues and help your service personnel serve your customers better.

-6. Process & Workflow Training
+6. Process & workflow training

 At the heart of every high-growth organization is a strong process.
 It’s the backbone that supports organizational scale.
 But to make new processes work, people need help to make sense of them.